TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Inline/Properties/Appearance.rst

     expandSingle (boolean)
         Show only one child record expanded each time.
-If a collapsed record is clicked, the currently opened one collapses and the clicked one expands.
+If a collapsed record is clicked, the currently open one collapses and the clicked one expands.

     showNewRecordLink (boolean)
         Disables the :guilabel:`New record` link in TCA `inline` elements without simultaneously disabling